CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Related Work

 \subsection{Text Summarization and Information Extraction}

 Automatic text summarization has a long history in natural language processing~\cite{nenkova2012survey,see2017get}.
 Traditional extractive methods select important sentences using features such as term frequency and semantic similarity, while modern abstractive techniques employ transformer-based architectures to generate concise summaries~\cite{lewis2020bart,zhang2020pegasus}.
-Recent studies have demonstrated the strong summarization capabilities of LLMs~\cite{zhang2023summaryllm}, showing their ability to preserve salient information while maintaining coherence.
+Recent surveys document the shift from neural and pre-trained summarizers toward LLM-based summarization~\cite{zhang2024summarization}, showing their ability to preserve salient information while maintaining coherence.

-Our summarization agent builds upon these foundations but addresses the unique challenges of compressing reasoning chains~\cite{song2024cotcompression}.
+Our summarization agent builds upon these foundations but addresses the unique challenges of compressing reasoning chains~\cite{cheng2024compressedcot,xia2025tokenskip}.
 Unlike general text summarization, which seeks conciseness, reasoning chain compression must preserve logical dependencies and causal consistency to ensure validity for downstream reasoning.
 The sequential nature of reasoning steps introduces additional structural constraints not typically present in standard summarization tasks.
 Our three-stage pipeline specifically addresses these issues through semantic segmentation, importance propagation, and coherence reconstruction.